PranveeVashisht/PranveeVashisht/README.md

-✨ Hey there!
+✨Hey there!
 I’m @PranveeVashisht <br/>
 ✨I’m interested in Web development- both Front-end and back-end, as well as content writing.<br/>
-✨-I’m currently learning Front-end development and DSA.<br/>
+✨I’m currently learning Front-end development and DSA.<br/>
-✨-I’m looking to collaborate on any projects which are suitable to my interests.<br/>
+✨I’m looking to collaborate on any projects which are suitable to my interests.<br/>

 <!---